niHonkage/DocsLearning/en/guides/knowledge-base/integrate-knowledge-within-application.md

 #### How to Configure the Rerank Model?

-Fusionworks currently supports the Cohere Rerank model.
+FusionWorks currently supports the Cohere Rerank model.
 Enter the "Model Provider -> Cohere" page and fill in the Rerank model's API key:

 <figure><img src="/en/.gitbook/assets/guides/knowledge-base/image (112).png" alt=""><figcaption><p>Configuring the Cohere Rerank model in the model provider</p></figcaption></figure>